-Over the past four years, the Nuclear AMRC has delivered significant benefits to key companies in the nuclear supply chain through the Civil Nuclear Sharing in Growth (CNSIG) programme.
+Over 2013–17, the Nuclear AMRC delivered significant benefits to key companies in the nuclear supply chain through the Civil Nuclear Sharing in Growth (CNSIG) programme.

 CNSIG was designed to develop the UK manufacturing supply chain for civil nuclear new build, operations and decommissioning, and help UK companies win work in the nuclear industry at home and overseas.
 CNSIG was part-funded by government through the Regional Growth Fund and by Rolls-Royce.

-Eight companies completed a four-year programme of business development and training, tailored to the specific needs of their business, and supported by £1 million match-funding each.
+Eight companies completed a four-year programme of business development and training over 2014–17, tailored to the specific needs of their business, and supported by £1 million match-funding each.
 The programme included shopfloor manufacturing improvement, process improvement, leadership development and specific nuclear sector knowledge.

-To the end of the programme in December 2017, the participating companies reported that CNSIG has helped them secure £515 million of orders, creating or safeguarding 6,145 jobs, and have committed an additional £52.2 million private investment.
+To the end of September 2020, the participating companies reported that CNSIG helped them to secure £598 million of new orders, creating or safeguarding 7,140 jobs, and commit an additional £53.2 million private investment.

 The programme’s success was recognised at the NDA supply chain awards in November 2017, where CNSIG won the award for best enhancement of capability and capacity.

-We are now building on the success of CNSIG by integrating the experience and learning gained during the programme into the expanded Fit For Nuclear, to help even more companies reach the next level of nuclear readiness.
+We are now building on the success of CNSIG by integrating the experience and learning gained during the programme into the Fit For Nuclear programme, to help even more companies reach the next level of nuclear readiness.

 The participating companies were: